Your new career as a registered nurse IS possible

 Fast Track to MSN - DUAL CREDIT

-Qualifying students may be eligible to complete up to four graduate-level courses as part of their BSN or RN-BSN program plan at Herzing University.
-We offer three tracks in our MSN program: an Adult Gerontology Primary Care Nurse Practitioner program, Family Nurse Practitioner program, Nurse Educator program and Nursing Leadership and Administration program, and a Psychiatric Mental Health Nurse Practitioner program.
+Qualifying students at select campus locations may be eligible to complete up to four graduate-level courses as part of their BSN or RN-BSN program plan at Herzing University.
+We offer for tracks in our MSN program: an Adult Gerontology Primary Care Nurse Practitioner program, Family Nurse Practitioner program, Nurse Educator program, Nursing Leadership and Administration program, and a Psychiatric Mental Health Nurse Practitioner program.

 Additional benefits of earning a Herzing BSN: